FACG5/sahemProject/README.md

 ### About
-sahem is a platform that links creative youth from Gaza strip who lake the suffecient fund to start their own projects with donors from all around the world.
+sahem is a platform that links creative youth from Gaza strip who lack the suffecient fund to start their own projects with donors from all around the world.

 ---

 ### Problem statement:
-The existence of guys with alot of creative and development ideas who lacke the required money to fund thier projects while on the other hand, there are alot of people all around the world who are interesting in gaza economy development and are willing to support people with creative ideas.
+The existence of guys with alot of creative and development ideas who lack the required money to fund thier projects while on the other hand, there are alot of people all around the world who are interesting in gaza economy development and are willing to support people with creative ideas.

 ---